dzhng/deep-seek/README.md

 Here's a more detailed flow of how it works:
 ![flow](./flow.png)

+## Examples

+For anyone exploring this architecture - if you find a good or interesting use case, please add it to the examples list so other people can check it out!
+There's an `examples.ts` file under `app` with all the raw data of the examples.
+You can get the raw data via browser console after a query has finished running (just copy it into the examples file).

 ## Future Work

 - Sorting / ranking the retrieved entities by relevance - this is especially important for queries that's requesting things like "Best of" or "Fastest of"... etc.